cpainterwakefield/practical_db_textbook/_sources/PART2_DATA_MODELING/03-ERD-to-relational/ERD-to-relational.rst

     | Foreign key: part_number |right-arrow| part (part_number)             |
     +---------------+----------+--------------+-----------------------------+

-Table **vendor_part** is a cross-reference table implementing the **supplies** relationship.
-In addition to the foreign keys for the tables it relates, it contains a column for the **price** attribute of the relationship.
+The **vendor_part** table is a cross-reference table implementing the **supplies** relationship.
+In addition to the foreign keys for the tables it relates to, it contains a column for the **price** attribute of the relationship.

 Self-check exercises